About

 Hannah writes about familial grief, collective belief, and personal geographies.
 Her research interests include ecotheology and poetics in the anthropocene.
 Her work can be found in a variety of literary journals.

 Hannah was a 2018-2019 Sutherland Fellow in the Publications Unit at Illinois State.
 She was assistant poetry editor for SRPR (Spoon River Poetry Review) from 2019-2022.
+She serves as a reader for SRPR and Midwest Review.

 Other, less-literary info: Hannah’s bucket list includes visiting Denali National Park, learning to fly an airplane, and living in a craftsman bungalow.
 She likes to sail (small boats, like the Sunfish) and makes a mean crockpot lasagna (taking after her mother).
 Recently-read favorite books include: